Inquant-e/putnam-2023/README.md

 # 84th Putnam Competition (2023) Solutions

 ## About Me
-I'm a high school student passionate about mathematics, especially competition math and rigorous proof techniques.
+I'm a person passionate about mathematics, especially competition math and rigorous proof techniques.
 This repository contains my solutions to the 84th Putnam Competition problems.

 ## Problems Covered
 ### A Problems